A handheld for the tiny gaps between everything else.

 The backlog that’s been haunting me since childhood

-But the part I keep thinking about is everything else you can do with that second panel.
+I also keep thinking about is everything else you can do with that second panel.
 A map.
 An inventory.
 A guide.
 Notes.
 A little browser window with the exact thing you always forget.
 And sure — a chatbot.
 I like the idea of keeping the game on the top screen and having a “help me, but gently” assistant open on the bottom.
 Like a modern strategy guide that can answer the specific question you have without spoiling the whole thing.

 It also keeps me off my phone.
 That might sound minor, but it isn’t.
 When I game on my phone, I’m constantly one notification away from becoming a different person.
 The person who checks email “real quick.”
 The person who opens a message thread and loses twenty minutes.
 The person who ends up scrolling for no reason and then feels vaguely annoyed about it.